-We primarily sell past season products through online channels which consisted of (i) online discount platforms such as VIP.com; (ii) online third-party retailers; and (iii) our self-operated e-shops on mainstream online platforms such as Tmall.com and JD.com.
+We primarily sell past season products through online channels which consisted of (1) online discount platforms such as VIP.com; (ii) online third-party retailers; (iii) our self-operated e-shops on mainstream e-commerce platforms such as Tmall.com and JD.com.; and (iv) our WeChat stores.

 During the year, we continued to participate in the just-in-time delivery program (the "JIT Program") of VIP.com, which allows us to receive orders placed by customers on VIP.com and make direct distribution of the products to customers from our warehouse.
 The JIT Program has significantly improved the efficiency of our order-fulfillment process and enhanced customer's shopping experience.
-We also actively developed new online third-party retailers for online retailing of our products.
+We also increased sales from our self-operated e-shops on Tmall.com and JD.com, and increase sales from our self-developed WeChat stores during the year.